I Can Has Cheezburger?

-I Can Has Cheezburger? (abbreviated as ICHC) is a blog-format website featuring videos (usually involving animals) and image macros.
-It was created in 2007 by Eric Nakagawa (Cheezburger), from Hawaii, and his friend Kari Unebasami (Tofuburger).
-The website was one of the most popular Internet sites of its kind receiving as many as 1,500,000 hits per day at its peak in May 2007.
-ICHC was instrumental in bringing animal-based image macros and lolspeak into mainstream usage and making Internet memes profitable.
+I Can Has Cheezburger? (abbreviated as ICHC) is a blog-format website which features videos and image macros.
+It was created in 2007 by Eric Nakagawa and Kari Unebasami.
+It is one of the most popular Internet sites of its kind, receiving up to 1.5 million daily hits at its peak in May 2007.
+ICHC was instrumental in bringing animal-based image macros and lolspeak into mainstream usage, and in making Internet memes profitable.

-ICHC was created on January 11, 2007, when Nakagawa posted an image from comedy website Something Awful of a smiling British Shorthair cat, known as Happycat, with a caption of the animal asking, "I can has cheezburger?" in a style popularised by 4chan.
-It is from this image that the site derives its name.
-After posting similar images, Nakagawa then converted the site to a monetized blog.
+ICHC was created on January 11, 2007 when Nakagawa posted an image from comedy website Something Awful of a cat, known as Happycat, with the caption "I can has cheezburger?"
+Nakagawa continued to post similar images and eventually converted the site to a monetized blog.

-A group of investors acquired the website in September 2007 for US$2 million.
-The blog became the flagship site of the Cheezburger Network, led by Ben Huh.
-The network also includes FAIL Blog and Know Your Meme.
-In 2016 the network was acquired by Literally Media.
+A group of investors acquired the blog in September 2007 for US$2 million.
+It became the flagship site of the Cheezburger Network, led by Ben Huh, which also includes FAIL Blog and Know Your Meme.
+The network was acquired by Literally Media in 2016.